ovis-hpc/ldms/ldms/src/ldmsd/test/ldms_msg_publish.rst

       | If -R and -f are both given, the ldms connection is closed and reopened
         between repeated transmissions of the file.
         Unlike ldmsd_stream_publish, this option is independent of the -l option.

+   **-W|--retry** <W>
+      |
+      | If specified, W is the period in milliseconds to wait between connection
+        attempts.
+0 means do not retry when a connection fails.
+(Default is 0).
+        When used, retry is infinite except in the case of detectable authentication failure.

    **-v|--verbose**
       |